Shopify/hydrogen/rfc/routing.md

 Notes:

 1. There can only be _one_ route defined of each resource type.
 An exception is thrown when multiple routes are found of the same resource type.
-We c
 1. We can warn the developer during dev mode when routes don't exist for a specific resource type.
 1. We can warn the developer during dev mode when we know a specific route doesn't meet SEO, Analytics, or other requirements.